ProjectAmbri/bylaws/AF_Bylaws.md

 1. All management decisions for Project Ambri are to be made by the Collective in accordance with the decision making structure outlined in this document.

-2. The Collective will meet no fewer than four times a year.
+2. The Collective will meet no fewer than four (4) times a year.

-3. Members must remember that they have a responsibility to attend meetings of the Collective at least four times per year.
+3. Members must attend meetings of the Collective at least four (4) times per year.

-4. The quarterly meetings of the Members shall be held on the third Thursday in the months of January, April, July and October in each year, beginning with the year 2018, at 7:00 pm, to discuss budgeting and the overall financial situation of the business  in addition to any business as may come before the meeting.
+4. The quarterly meetings of the Members shall be held on the third Thursday in the months of January, April, July and October in each year, beginning with the year 2018, at 7:00 pm PST, to discuss budgeting and the overall financial situation of the business  in addition to any business as may come before the meeting.

-5. Members may designate any place within a ten mile radius of the City of Seattle, as the place of meeting for any quarterly.
+5. Members may designate any place within a ten (10) mile radius of the City of Seattle, as the place of meeting for any quarterly.
 If no designation is made, or if a special meeting is otherwise called, the place of meeting shall be the principal office of the organization in the City of Seattle, Washington.

-6. Written, printed, electronic notice stating the place, day, hour, and purpose or purposes of the meeting for which the meeting is called, shall be delivered not less than 14 days before the date of the meeting, either personally or by email, by or at the direction of the president, or the secretary, or the officer or persons calling the meeting, to each member of record entitled to vote at such meeting.
+6. Written, printed, electronic notice stating the place, day, hour, and purpose or purposes of the meeting for which the meeting is called, shall be delivered not less than fourteen (14) days before the date of the meeting, either personally or by email, by or at the direction of the president, or the secretary, or the officer or persons calling the meeting, to each member of record entitled to vote at such meeting.

-8. Special meetings of the Members, for any purpose or purposes, unless otherwise prescribed by statute, may be called by no less than five of all the outstanding members of the organization entitled to vote at the meeting.
+8. Special meetings of the Members, for any purpose or purposes, unless otherwise prescribed by statute, may be called by no less than five (5) of all the outstanding members of the organization entitled to vote at the meeting.
 A special meeting as called by the members may be located within or without the State of Washington as chosen by the members.

 ### Section 2: Quorum and Voting Requirements